Skip to main content

 Applied Neuroscience (MSc)

-This course gives a unique insight into neuroscience in real world settings.
-You’ll study alongside our leading neuroscientists with contributions from external academics and professionals, and have access to the department’s excellent neuroscience facilities.
+Our MSc Applied Neuroscience course gives a unique insight into neuroscience in real world settings.
+Studying latest neuroscience methods, you’ll learn alongside our leading neuroscientists with contributions from professional experts, and have access to the Psychology department’s excellent neuroscience facilities.
 You’ll learn to conduct applied neuroscience research projects and acquire practical, hands on experience for your future career.

 On this course you will: